Spanish fishing boat sinks off Canada; 4 dead, 17 missing - NewsBreak

 Spanish fishing boat sinks off Canada; 4 dead, 17 missing

-A Spanish fishing boat sank early Tuesday in rough seas off Newfoundland in eastern Canada , killing at least four people, Spain's maritime rescue service said.
+MADRID (AP) — A Spanish fishing boat sank early Tuesday in rough seas off Newfoundland in eastern Canada, killing at least four people, Spain's maritime rescue service said.
 Three crew members were saved and a maritime search was launched for the 17 other crew members still missing.

 The 50-meter (164-feet) long fishing boat named Villa de Pitanxo, which operates out of northwest Spain’s Galicia region, sank in the dark (around 0600 GMT, 1 a.m.
 EST), Spain's regional representative, Maica Larriba, told Spanish public radio.